Where Does The Customer Fit In Quality Control?

 I am getting really tired of the “security update” excuse and the related fear mongering that software companies are spreading as a way to hide the fact that they did a crappy job.
 It sounds like they’re protecting you, but if they have repeated “security updates” it really means they don’t properly check their code first.
-More importantly, it means they are purposefully releasing software that is not tested.
+More importantly, it means they are purposefully releasing software to you that is not properly tested.
 This, puts you and I in jeopardy simply because they are too lazy to figure it out prior to release.
-It says they are willing to sacrifice our security to avoid doing their job properly.
+It says they are willing to sacrifice your security to avoid doing their job properly.

 Wow!
 Those are strong statements.
 Oh, and they are obviously over generalizing, but there is truth in them.
 I don’t believe it is deliberate — as in they are purposefully making security holes — but, neglect is only a whisper better.

 Just after the WWII era, Quality Assurance and Quality Control came to the forefront in manufacturing, lead in large part by an American, but not so accepted by Americans.
 Japan, on the other hand, listened and eventually started to clean our clocks with superior quality in their products.
 As you may know, US manufacturers worked hard to catch up and QC (short for Quality Control) quickly became part of everyday language.
 Over the years, we have all come to understand quality, and expect it.

 Unfortunately, the principles of statistical process control don’t translate directly to software.
 Yet, there are methods and there are specialists that build quality metrics for software.
 These folks are far and few between, and they are not normally working for the mass of small software companies.